Isabella I of Castile: Coronation and war with Portugal

 But despite its uncertain outcome, the Battle of Toro represented a great political victory for the Catholic Monarchs, assuring them the throne since the supporters of Joanna la Beltraneja disbanded and the Portuguese army, without allies, left Castile.

-As summarised by the historian Justo L. González:
+As summarized by the historian Justo L. González:

 Both armies faced each other at the camps of Toro resulting in an indecisive battle.
-But while the Portuguese King reorganised his troops, Ferdinand sent news to all the cities of Castile and to several foreign kingdoms informing them about a huge victory where the Portuguese were crushed.
+But while the Portuguese King reorganized his troops, Ferdinand sent news to all the cities of Castile and to several foreign kingdoms informing them about a huge victory where the Portuguese were crushed.
 Faced with these news, the party of "la Beltraneja" [Joanna] was dissolved and the Portuguese were forced to return to their kingdom.

 With great political vision, Isabella took advantage of the moment and convoked courts at Madrigal-Segovia (April–October 1476) where her eldest child and daughter Isabella was first sworn as heiress to Castile's crown.
-That was equivalent to legitimising Isabella's own throne.
+That was equivalent to legitimizing Isabella's own throne.

 In August of the same year, Isabella proved her abilities as a powerful ruler on her own.
 A rebellion broke out in Segovia, and Isabella rode out to suppress it, as her husband Ferdinand was off fighting at the time.
 Going against the advice of her male advisors, Isabella rode by herself into the city to negotiate with the rebels.
 She was successful and the rebellion was quickly brought to an end.
 Two years later, Isabella further secured her place as ruler with the birth of her son John, Prince of Asturias, on 30 June 1478.
-To many, the presence of a male heir legitimised her place as ruler.
+To many, the presence of a male heir legitimized her place as ruler.

 Meanwhile, the Castilian and Portuguese fleets fought for hegemony in the Atlantic Ocean and for the wealth of Guinea (gold and slaves), where the decisive naval Battle of Guinea was fought.